OSOceanAcoustics/echopype/docs/source/processing-levels.md

 - `Sv` resampled to a common, high-resolution grid across channels
 - Mean Volume Backscattering Strength (`MVBS`)
-- Masks applied to `Sv` based on different potential criteria, sources or calculations, such as frequency difference across two channels.
+- Masks applied to `Sv` based on different scattering source classification criteria and methods, such as frequency difference across two channels.
 - **L3A**: The above variables computed on L2A data
 - **L3B**: The above variables computed on L2B (filtered) data